-With the introduction of strata titled property in Cambodia, property ownership can now be secured by one of three forms of title: hard title, soft title and private ownership in co-owned buildings – aka strata title.
+With the introduction of strata title in Cambodia, property ownership can now be secured by one of three forms of title: hard title, soft title and private ownership in co-owned buildings.

 The majority of ‘old’ Phnom Penh operates on a soft title basis and is very popular with the more Westernised clients who like the feel, history and character of these apartments, while regional Asian investors increasingly lean towards the modern strata title properties for perceived capital return.